Hope, anger and defiance greet birth of Israel's new government

-Following are reactions to the formation of Israel's new government led by Prime Minister Naftali Bennett. read more
+JERUSALEM (Reuters) -Following are reactions to the new government in Israel, led by Prime Minister Naftali Bennett.

 BENJAMIN NETANYAHU, FORMER ISRAELI PRIME MINISTER